The Dream Garden

 The mural made its national debut at Tiffany Studios in Corona, Queens in New York City, where more than 7,000 people came to see it.

 In 1998, the casino mogul Steve Wynn wanted to purchase the mosaic mural and move it to Las Vegas.
 This led to a public uproar led by among others the Historical Commission of Philadelphia.
 Subsequently, the Mayor of Philadelphia Ed Rendell nominated it to become the City of Brotherly Love's first 'historic object'.
-THereafter the Pew Charitable Trust came forward with $3.5 million dollars to purchase the work.
+Thereafter the Pew Charitable Trust came forward with $3.5 million to purchase the work.
 The ownership of the work was given to the nearby Pennsylvania Academy of Fine Arts but the grand mosaic remains in its home in the lobby of the Curtis Building/Center.